 The Swan Princess 3 is in a similar situation with the previous sequel in that it seems to have two names.
 Depending on where you are, it's either known as The Mystery of the Enchanted Kingdom or The Mystery of the Enchanted Treasure.
 (Though "treasure" makes more sense in terms of the story.)
 It was released direct-to-video in 1998, not long after The Swan Princess II.
 It has since also been released on Special Edition DVD, though with what extras, I don't know, because I don't have that version.

 In the third movie, Zelda, a different former partner of Rothbart comes out of the woodwork.
-She's after the written spells that Rothbart used to create the Forbidden Arts, so that she may have the power to create, change and destroy things at will.
+She's after the written spells that Rothbart used to create the Forbidden Arts, and wants them back so she can fain the power to create, change and destroy things at will.
 Her plan involves romancing Rogers so she can enter the castle and find where Derek hid Rothbart's old documents.

-A fourth movie in the series, A Swan Princess Christmas was released in 2012, eighteen years after the original.
-On the surface there's a huge change because it's computer-animated, and Odette gets a brand new voice after three films (Michelle Nicastro, who provided her original voice, passed away in 2010).
+The film series got a second wind through a move to CGI animation, and in 2012 a fourth movie was released: A Swan Princess Christmas.
+On the surface there's a huge change in look and direction, plus Odette gets a brand new voice after three films (Michelle Nicastro, who provided her original voice, passed away in 2010).
 That said, the film stays firmly within the canon of the previous films, even including some canonical bits that were forgotten, such as Odette's mourning her dead father, and how Odette isn't a native of Derek's kingdom and doesn't know the traditions of his people.
+Also a plus: Odette gets to be way more active in the story that she was before, which was a nice surprise.

 In this film Rothbart himself returns as a ghost, out to destroy the kingdom's Christmas spirit because that's a power greater than his Forbidden Arts.
 If he succeeds, he will become corporeal again, and fully powered up to take over the kingdoms as he desires.
 But Derek and Odette are there to stop him, and have enough love for each other and the kingdom to fight back.